SoftEngResearch/emop/design_document.md

 ### Executing the critical and background phases
 Note that for the first pass implementation, we will run the critical and background phases sequentially.
 Later, we can work out running the two phases in parallel.
 - [ ] Create two versions of the JavaMOP agent.
 Replace the `aop-ajc.xml` file for both JavaMOP agents accordingly (one containing the critical specs, one containing the background specs).
-- [ ] Get a handle on maven surefire (follow how to do this in STARTS/DSI)
+- [ ] Get a handle on maven surefire (follow how to do this in STARTS/DSI), so we can run it twice.
+I think referring to code in DSI would be super helpful here, as we basically need to follow it to run surefire from within the mojo.
 - [ ] The standard out and standard error of the background phase needs to be redirected to a file.
+Refer to DSI tool for this.
-- [ ] Need to relocate `violation-counts`.
+- [ ] Need to relocate `violation-counts` so that future instances have access to it.
 - [ ] Nice to have: if either critical or background has 0 specs, then we want to skip it.